Any Vision uses Google’s state-of-the art Gemini and Cloud Vision AI to describe, tag, and classify your photos:

-Extract the numbers from athletes’ race bibs into metadata fields or keywords.
+- Extract the numbers from athlete’s bibs and jerseys, motorcycles, and cars into fields or keywords

-Any Vision uses Google Cloud Vision, the state-of-the-art machine-learning AI technology underlying Google image search.
+Any Vision uses Google Gemini and Cloud Vision, the AI technology underlying Google image search.
 Though you’ll have to get a Google Cloud key as well as an Any Vision license, Google’s pricing lets you analyze for free up to 212,000 photos in the first three months and then up to 1,000 photos every month thereafter.

 Consider similar services with different features and pricing.